LukeGrahamLandry/franca/devlog.md

 I think I'll try to rip off Jai's $T pattern matching polymorphism stuff.
 The current thing where the easy to use functions are the ones inside the generic function that creates the type is really annoying.

+ok so the problem is #generics with const args, you can't renumber in the clone, because you haven't resolved the body yet, so it still references the un-renumbred scope. so i need to like insert a new scope inbetween where the arguments can go?

 ## (May 25/26/27)

 now that im doing alignment shit, i dont really want to duplicate it for InterpSend::SIZE_BYTES so it just reads it from the program,